aing810/P4P/README.md

 This repository contains code and resources for the "Transfer Learning for Air Quality Inference" project.
 The project is divided into two main sections: **Town Ranking Algo** and **Demo Day**.
 The data we use is for four New Zealand Towns: Cromwell, Invercargill, Masterton and Reefton

+## Run Instructions
+### Algorithm
+- Ensure Python > version 3.9 is installed
+- Install requirements using pip and requirements.txt
+- run all scripts from TownRankingAlgorithm directory
+- Use `python ./Scripts/runAlgo.py`
+- Running the code will output in the terminal final rankings and intermediary data
+- A town can be added using `--town` parameter given the metadata is preprocessed `python ./Scripts/runAlgo.py --town {town name}` Wellington is a preloaded example

+### DemoDay - Frontend
+- Navigate to DemoDay/town-ranking
+- Use `npm install` to install required packages
+- Use `npm start` to run frontend React App

+### - DemoDay - Backend
+- Navigate to TownRankingAlgorithm/backend
+- Use `npm install` to install required packages
+- Use `node app.js` to run frontend React App

 ## Town Ranking Algorithm

 The Town Ranking Algo folder includes components related to the algorithm for ranking towns based on air quality.
 This section comprises four main parts:

 ### Metadata